QuantumCores/TenXEmpires/.ai/PRD.md

 - If defender HP ≤ 0 after the attack, no counterattack occurs.
 - Ranged defenders never counterattack.

-US-034: Ties go to attacker
+US-034: Ties do not go to attacker

 Description

 As a player, I want ties to resolve predictably.
+That is if attacker and target have less than 0 health they both die.

 Acceptance Criteria